 Integrity, professionalism, accountability, teamwork and cooperation.

-Recruit and retain a diverse workforce of qualified employees.
+Foster inclusivity to recruit and retain a diverse workforce of qualified employees.

 Strengthen support for wildlife management by demonstrating the value and importance of wildlife to all Utahns.

 Increase opportunities for and participation in fishing, hunting and other wildlife-related activities.